 All inspections of non-association independent schools will continue to take place as commissioned by the Department for Education (DfE).

-The full programme of graded school inspections will resume in autumn 2021.
+The full programme of graded school inspections resumed in autumn 2021.
 The inspection cycle will be extended by 4 terms.
 This means that non-association independent schools that were due to be inspected before 31 July 2021 will now receive an inspection before 31 December 2022.

 From the start of the summer term 2021, a school’s standard inspection may be brought forward if a school significantly improves or declines at an additional inspection, in line with our handbook (see paragraph 50).
 This was a strongly supported proposal in our public EIF consultation.